Why Craving Change®?

 - promotes interdisciplinary practice

 The Craving Change approach encourages non-psychotherapeutic health care professionals to teach this information.
+About 90% of our clinician license holders in Canada are Registered Dietitians.
 It is ‘stepped care’ in action.
 This health delivery model supports the incorporation of generalized interventions offered by non-specialists as a first step in client care.
-For a summary of the evidence underlying the foundations of Craving Change, download Roots of Craving Change and Outcomes 2017
+For a summary of the evidence underlying the foundations of Craving Change, download Roots and Outcomes.

 The Clinician License includes: